qmk/qmk_firmware/keyboards/xd75/keymaps/emilyh/readme.md

-# The default keymap for xd75
+# Modified keymap for xd75 with numpad on right